Lucy Letby: Interpretation of handwritten notes

 During the trial, handwritten notes found at Letby's home were presented by the prosecution as amounting to a confession.
-Faye Skelton, a lecturer and specialist in forensic psychology, has highlighted that the notes also contain phrases that deny her guilt.
-She told Channel 5 that "they are perfectly plausible as the output of someone who is suffering extreme mental distress. ...
-I do not see the notes as a confession or as an admission of guilt".
+Faye Skelton, a lecturer and specialist in forensic psychology, noted that the notes also contained statements denying guilt.
+She told Channel 5 that they were "perfectly plausible as the output of someone who is suffering extreme mental distress" and that she did not regard them as a confession or admission of guilt.